GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_UNIT_SOURCE/README.md

 in [config.R](config.R)).

 We make directories for all model runs by modifying template files in the [template](template) folder.
 This allows us to define separate output directories and initial conditions (i.e. tsunami unit sources) for every model run.
-Note that files in the [template](template) folder define the input elevation data, the model resolution, the hazard point files, and other model configuration issues.
-These may need to be modified depending on your applications.
+Note that files in the [template](template) folder define other model configuration options (e.g. resolution), which may need to be modified depending on your applications.

 Once the [template](template) files are ok, to create a separate SWALS model that runs for each unit-source, do: